WHAT WE DO

 During 2010-15, CARD entered into new regions; Gwalior and the Bundelkhand in the districts of Shivpuri and Guna and Chhattarpur and Damoh.
 These regions along with some parts of Baghel-Khand are the toughest areas to work in.
 The problem in these parts is basically socio-political and political economy related.
 Issues germane to Bundel-Khand are - legacy of zamindari system, unresolved agrarian issues, large share of wastelands, inefficient use of water tanks, problems of fisher-folks, rampant castes politics, problems of large scale illegal stone-quarrying, problems of halwaha system of cultivation, problems of women beedi workers, child-labour, prevailing untouchability, exploitation, female foeticide, lack of reproductive health care, atrocities on women and many more.
 CARD has worked here on Water and Sanitation (WASH) related initiatives in the region in partnership with WaterAid and UNICEF to support the Swachha Bharat Mission.
 Now we have concentrated our efforts in Niwari in joint action for revival of traditional Bundel tanks.

 During the post 2015 CARD has now spread to new states of Punjab, Haryana and Maharashtra initially with John Deere CSR support in Pune and Patiala and later on with HDFC in Abohar, Nanded and Yamunanagar.
 Meanwhile Nagpur is another new location under the JD programme.
 CARD now has access to both the drought prone regions of Vidarabha and Marathwada of Maharashatra.
 CARD has already been working in Malwa since the beginning, and now we have also entered in to another drought prone Bundelkhand region.
 Now CARD has the distinction of working across major drought prone regions of Central India and will share our learnings & experiences of water management across Central India.

 All these are the fields of experimentation for future strategy formulation and learning lessons for designing improved strategies and policies.
 Participation being its core value, CARD acts as a facilitator rather than an implementer of development process.
-We believe in working through community institutions and women are at the centre of development approach.
+We believe in working through community institutions and women are at the Centre of development approach.